Desert Island Jukebox: My 300 Favorite 45s of the 1960s (Part 6 of 10)

 1963

-I’ve only met one person who’s heard this otherworldly instrumental and said “Ugh.”
-In every other instance, the reaction has been almost the polar opposite.
-In fact, it remains startling just how many people, having heard this song for the first time in decades, still feel compelled to remark (often to no one in particular) just how much they love it.
-There must be something about its chilly, slightly spooky melody, its angelic vibe, and its fragile, if not brittle piano.
-This unlikely hit from longtime Nashville sideman and music professor Bill Pursell (who I was fortunate enough to befriend) has a terrific backstory, of which I’ve written in detail.
-But what I continue to love about this buried treasure is the fact that its transcendent ability hasn’t diminished one bit with the passage of time.
-In fact, as evidenced by all those responses it still manages to trigger, I would aruge it’s quite the opposite.
+I’ve only met one person who’s heard this otherworldly 45 and said “Ugh.”
+In every other instance, the reaction has been the polar opposite.
+In fact, it remains startling just how many, having heard this song for the first time in years, still feel compelled to remark (often to no one in particular) just how much they love it.
+There must be something about its chilly melody, angelic vibe, and fragile, if not brittle piano.
+This unlikely hit from Nashville sideman turned music professor Bill Pursell has a terrific backstory, of which I’ve written in detail.
+But what I continue to love about Our Winter Love is the fact that its transcendence hasn’t diminished one bit with the passage of time.
+In fact, as evidenced by all the responses it still manages to trigger, I'd argue the opposite.

 123. Walk on By